akaigraham/KC-House-Price-Regression/README.md

 The final model benefitted from a log transformation on the target variable (price) and the removal of some outliers from independent variables.

-The positie effects resulting from log-transforming price can bee seen in the two distributions below:
+The positive effects resulting from log-transforming price can bee seen in the two distributions below:

 ![Price vs. Log-Price](/imgs/pricelog.png)